munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

 ```

 #### 4. If you had to make a program that could vote for the top three funniest people in the office, how would you do that?
 How would you make it possible to vote on those people?
+- I would make a program that could vote for the top three funniest people in the office with the help of a class.
+- I would
 ```commandline
 from collections import Counter